wxsd-sales/strava-bot-integration/README.md

 **3.** Once the webhook is setup, whenever user posts an activity, a webhook data containing activity name, type, coordinates, map etc.., is received on the application. \
 **4.** Every data received through webhook is stored as user activity data inside the Mongo database. \
 **5.** When someone interacts with the bot inside webex, the data is pulled from the database and displayed as an adaptive card.

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.

+## Contact
+Please contact us at wxsd@external.cisco.com